Liz Truss is entitled to a lifetime pension of R$700,000 for 44 days as prime minister; understand – News

 According to a statement from the British government, the “payments are made only to cover the real cost of continuing to fulfill public duties”, and not to support functions in the private or parliamentary sector.

-Under PDCA rules, upon the death of a premier, salary continues to be provided for an additional three months for the applicant’s employees.
+Under PDCA rules, upon the death of a prime minister, salary continues to be paid for an additional three months to the applicant’s employees.

-Labor leader Keir Starmer, who opposes the current government, asked Truss to decline the benefit.
+Labor leader Keir Starmer, who opposes the current government, has asked Truss to decline the benefit.
 “I believe it’s the right thing to do.
-She stayed in office for 44 days, she has no right to that, she should refuse and not accept it”, said the politician in an interview with the newspaper. iTV News.
+She was in office for 44 days, she has no right to that, she should refuse and not accept it,” said the politician in an interview with iTV News..

 * Intern at R7under the supervision of Daniel Pinheiro